brownplt/B2T2/TableAPI.md

 #### Description

 Projects each row of a table to a new table, flattens the resulting tables into one table, and invokes a result selector function on each row therein.
 The index of each source row is used in the intermediate projected form of that row.

-[TODO: this code only makes sense when `Row <: Table` because I used a row as a table and because of selectColumn]

 ```lua
 > selectMany(